 8. Get professional help if you need it.

 Most broken hearts heal after a while.
 But if you’re still miserable after a few weeks, if you are using drugs or alcohol to feel better, if you can’t sleep or get things done or if you’re growing more depressed every day, don’t go it alone.
-Visit the school’s counseling center and talk to someone who can help you move on and feel better.
-You’ll be glad you did.
+Visit WVU's Carruth Center and talk to someone who can help you move on and feel better.
+Did you know they actually have counselors who specialize in relationships?
+They are happy to help you!